WELCOME

 Why a Grief Gallery?

-When my mom died 9 years ago, I was working as an independent curator in London.
+When my mom died in 2013, I was working as an independent curator in London.
 My pop-up exhibitions showcased the work of designers, makers and artists, under the names Creative Clerkenwell and The Creative Edit.

 When it came time to pick out an urn for my mom’s ashes, I commissioned a custom porcelain urn from an East London ceramicist whose work I loved.

-That was the start of my work as a Grief Curator.
+That was the start of The Grief Gallery.
 Over the years, I’ve commissioned illustrations, paper art and photoshoots in memory of my mom and others’ loved ones.
 I’ve presented exhibitions in London and Brooklyn about grief and loss.

 Channeling my grief into creating and commissioning work from designers and makers has been an incredibly rewarding and healing experience.